Skip to content

 Jeremy Haas

-Jeremyinstructor_RI_B&WThough well-traveled in the western climbing arenas, Jeremy is happiest when clinging to the side of a cliff in New York State.
+Though well-traveled in the western climbing arenas, Jeremy is happiest when clinging to the side of a cliff in New York State.
 A Gunks climber and Catskill ice climber since 1989, Jeremy grew up in the gorges of Ithaca and recently co-wrote and published Adirondack Rock: A Rock Climber’s Guide.
-He has been guiding rock, ice, alpine ascents and backcountry skiing since 2002, and finds that the personalized instruction of guiding is the best way for a client to get immediate feedback and quickly improve their skill set.
+He has been guiding rock, ice, alpine ascents, and backcountry skiing since 2002 and finds that personalized instruction guiding is the best way for a client to get immediate feedback and quickly improve their skill set.

 Tim Lyons